nhochdrei/angular-swipe-list/README.md

     color?: string;
     label?: string;
     matIcon?: string;
+    matIconStyling?: string;
     customIcon?: string;
 }
 ```
-`value`: The value which will be displayed and set to your `data` object
+`value`: The value which will be displayed and set to your `data` object, don't leave this empty

 `color`: The colour which will be displayed while swiping